Johnstown, Pennsylvania: 21st century

 The University of Pittsburgh at Johnstown and Pennsylvania Highlands Community College attract thousands of students to their contiguous campuses in Richland, 5 mi east of Johnstown.
-Cambria-Rowe Business College, located in the Moxham section of Johnstown, offers concentrated career training and has continuously served Johnstown since 1891.
+Cambria-Rowe Business College, located in the Moxham section of Johnstown, which offered concentrated career training and had continuously served Johnstown since 1891 closed in 2016 after loss of accreditation.
 The Pasquerilla Performing Arts Center, a concert/theatrical venue at the University of Pittsburgh at Johnstown, attracts high-quality performers.
 The Johnstown Symphony Orchestra and the recently formed Johnstown Symphony Chamber Players provide classical music.
 The Johnstown Concert Ballet, centered in the Historic Cambria City District, provides classical ballet performances and training to the area.
 The Pasquerilla Convention Center was recently constructed downtown, adjacent to the historic Cambria County War Memorial Arena at 326 Napoleon Street.
 Point Stadium, a baseball park where Babe Ruth once played, was razed and rebuilt.
 A zoning ordinance created an artist zone and a traditional neighborhood zone to encourage both artistic endeavors and the old-fashioned "Mom and Pop" enterprises that had difficulty thriving under the previous code.
 The Bottleworks Ethnic Arts Center offers many exhibitions, events, performances, and classes that celebrate the rich and diverse cultural heritage of the area.

 The Johnstown Chiefs ice hockey team played for 22 seasons, the longest period a franchise of the league stayed in one city.
 The Chiefs were a member team of the ECHL, and played their home games in the Cambria County War Memorial Arena.
 The Chiefs' decision to relocate caused a flood of public interest in the sport of hockey.
 As many as four leagues were interested in having a team in the War Memorial.
 In the end the city landed a deal with another ECHL team, the Wheeling Nailers, who played parts of two seasons at the War Memorial.
 A full-time tenant arrived in 2012, when the Johnstown Tomahawks of the junior North American Hockey League began play.